dasung/PyTorch101/README.md

 # PyTorch101

-first time only command to create env:
+First time only command to create env:
     $ conda env create -f env.yml

-after manual activation:
+To manual activation:
     $ conda activate PyEnv101

 ## Environment Installation from scratch

+* seaborn - simple visualization

 install the environment manually by running these commands: